rampatra/Algorithms-and-Data-Structures-in-Java/README.md

 # Algorithms and Data Structures in Java

-The repo consists of solutions to numerous problems invloving different data structures and algorithms.
+The repo consists of solutions to numerous problems involving different data structures and algorithms.
 All solutions are coded in Java.

 ## Environment